Jahans3/Implement.js/README.md

     warn: false,

     // accepts an interface to extend, the new interface must also implement the extended interface
+    // NOTE: extend functionality is not yet complete
     extend: Interface
 }
 ```